rebelsky/sams-assorted-musings-reflections/cnix-intro-1.md

 [6] Lex is a program that makes it easy to identify the individual "parts of speech" in a program; in technical terms, it does "lexical analysis".
 Yacc does the more complex portions of the compilation [7].
-It's name stands for "Yet another compiler compiler".
+Its name stands for "Yet another compiler compiler".

 [7] No, that's not called "Yaking".